x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/smime-exo/configure-smime-exo.md

 3. Sync user certificates for S/MIME into Microsoft 365.
 4. Configure policies to install S/MIME extensions in web browsers for Outlook on the web.
 5. Configure email clients to use S/MIME.

+For end-to-end S/MIME configuration instructions for Outlook for iOS and Android, see [S/MIME for Outlook for iOS and Android](../../clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/smime-outlook-for-ios-and-android.md).

 ## Step 1: Set up and publish S/MIME certificates